 - The company famously received the biggest fine in corporate history for its ‘gross negligence’ in causing the Deepwater Horizon spill in the Gulf of Mexico.
 It has so far paid out a staggering $60 billion in fines, clean-up costs and damages, but the Gulf ecosystem and those who depend on it for their livelihoods are still suffering.

-- There is opposition to its operations from frontline communities around the world, including Indigenous communities in Australia (opposing drilling in the Great Australian Bight), West Papua (opposing its support for the repressive Indonesian military), and Canada (opposing tar sands extraction).
+- There is opposition to its operations from frontline communities around the world, including Indigenous communities in Argentina (opposing fracking in Patagonia), West Papua (opposing its support for the repressive Indonesian military), and Canada (opposing tar sands extraction).
 For short films of people from the frontlines of these and other struggles against BP around the world, see our disobedient exhibition, A History of BP in 10 Objects.